Rayan Keyrouz is an associate in the International Arbitration practice.

 - A Middle Eastern State-owned gas company, Respondent in two CRCICA arbitrations brought by a European energy company.
-The dispute arises from a gas supply agreement.
-Egyptian law applies.
+The dispute arose from a gas supply agreement.
+Egyptian law applied.

 - A Middle Eastern company in an ICC arbitration in Doha against a Middle Eastern energy company.
 The dispute arose from a gas supply agreement.
 Qatari law applied.

 - The People’s Democratic Republic of Algeria, Respondent in an ICSID arbitration initiated by Ortiz Construcciones y Proyectos S.A.
 (ICSID Case No. ARB/17/1).
 The dispute relates to housing and public infrastructure projects.
 The claims are brought under the Algeria-Spain bilateral investment treaty.

 Master 2 in Litigation, Arbitration and Alternative Dispute Resolution